 For most infants, it’s best to start “simple” and advance to more “complex” textures.
 Again, check with her healthcare team for their guidance, especially if your baby has any feeding or swallowing disorders or has ever worked with a Speech and Language Pathologist or Feeding Specialist.
 In general, here are the stages that most babies follow for new textures, from simple to complex:

 6. As your baby gets older, solid foods will meet more and more of her nutritional needs.
-Eventually, most children will get all nutrition from “normal” foods and beverages – formulas are typically phased out of the diet.
-While formula like Neocate might be the sole source of your baby’s nutrition, eventually it will be a supplement to solid foods, and eventually she’ll be able to stop using formula.
+Eventually, most children will get all nutrition from “normal” foods and beverages.
+Formulas are typically phased out of the diet.
+While formula like Neocate might be the sole source of your baby’s nutrition, eventually it will be a supplement to solid foods, and eventually she should be able to stop using formula.

 Talk to her healthcare team about how much formula she needs, and what foods will help most to meet her nutritional needs.
-For babies with a cow milk allergy who aren’t breast feeding, the consensus guidelines are that they should keep taking formula until 2 years of age.
-This helps to meet her needs for important nutrients like protein, calcium, and vitamin D which would otherwise come from milk.
+For babies with a cow milk allergy who aren’t breast feeding, the consensus guidelines are that they should keep taking formula until at least 2 years of age.
+Formula helps her meet her needs for important nutrients like protein, calcium, and vitamin D which would otherwise come from milk.

 We’ve walked you through 6 tips that can help as you plan to start introducing solid foods.
 Remember: check with your healthcare team!
 We hope these are helpful.